WilliamARamirez/Efficient-AI-Documentation-Builder-VS-Code-Extension/README.md

 - **No Circular Dependencies**: Documentation lives in your repo without triggering infinite regeneration loops
 - **MCP Server**: Expose documentation to LLMs via Model Context Protocol for AI-assisted development
 - **Semantic Search** (optional): Query documentation by concept using vector embeddings with LanceDB
+- **Directory Summaries**: Automatically generate aggregated documentation for entire directories
+- **Crash Recovery**: Staging mechanism preserves progress if the process is interrupted
+- **Retry with Backoff**: Automatic retries for transient API failures with exponential backoff
+- **VS Code Extension**: Browse and view documentation directly in your IDE

 ## Architecture